chrisschnaars/tone-galaxy/readme.md

 - Key 4: Fourth above octave of root

 Each key features the same set of intervals: root, third, fourth, fifth, octave.

+### Stereo
+If you're using headphones or a quality hifi system, you should notice that the placement of the audio output within the stereo field changes with each tone.
+The amount of panning to the left or right is dependent on the position of the Bubble.

 ## Thanks
 This project couldn't have been done without [Daniel Shiffman's](http://shiffman.net/) excellent (Nature of Code book)[https://natureofcode.com/], and his course I took on [Kadenze](https://www.kadenze.com/courses/the-nature-of-code/info).